1950s Food in the UK

 - Olive oil was kept in the medicine cabinet.

 - The only vegetables known to us were potatoes, peas, carrots, and cabbage.

 - Brown bread was something only poor people ate.

 - Figs and dates appeared at Christmas, and no one ever ate them.

 - Nothing ever went off in the refrigerator because we didn’t have one.

 - Surprisingly, muesli was available in those days; it was called cattle feed.

 For more than 20 years, a London restaurant has been using school dinners as its theme.
 Unsurprisingly, the eatery is called School Dinners and offers “good, old-fashioned British grub.
-A selection of specially made English sausages, (including a vegetarian option) and mash, home made pie of the day, roast beef followed by traditional spotted dick and custard.”
-Although why anyone would feel a nostalgic tug to the place is a complete mystery to this writer.
+A selection of specially made English sausages (including a vegetarian option) and mash, home made pie of the day, roast beef followed by traditional spotted dick and custard.”
+Although why anyone would feel a nostalgic tug to the place is a complete mystery to me.